Wildfires (recent)

 How is this related to climate?

 • While wildfires are naturally occurring, climate change has altered the many factors that lead to wildfires.
+Climate scientists estimate that increasing drought and warmer temperatures can make wildfires over 50% more frequent by the year 2100.

 • As average global temperatures increase, snow and ice melt sooner in the year than they do naturally.
 This causes the forest to remain drier for a longer period of time.
 A forest that is drier and hotter is far more susceptible to wildfires.